macmade/electronics/README.md

 License
 -------

-All project files are released under the terms of the CERN Open Hardware License (OHL).
+All project files are released under the terms of the CERN Open Hardware License - CERN OHL v.1.2.

 Repository Infos
 ----------------